spotlightpa/poor-richard/content/statecollege/2023-12-06-SPLPSUSUN.md

 “By regularly meeting in secret, Penn State officials are not just violating the state’s Sunshine Act, they are also violating the public&#39;s trust.
 In order to hold an institution as large and influential as Penn State accountable, we must demand greater transparency,” Burke said of the lawsuit.

-The university could not be reached immediately by phone or email for comment.
+The university could not be reached by phone or email for comment.

 <script src="https://www.spotlightpa.org/embed.js" async></script><div data-spl-embed-version="1" data-spl-src="https://www.spotlightpa.org/embeds/newsletter/?cta=Sign%20up%20for%20our%20new%20regional%20newsletter%2C%20%3Cb%3ETalk%20of%20the%20Town%3C%2Fb%3E%2C%20and%20get%20all%20the%20news%20and%20notes%20from%20State%20College%20and%20north-central%20PA.&button=Sign%20Up%20Now&preselect=state_college&eyebrow=DON'T%20MISS%20A%20BEAT"></div>